Skip to main content

 Will you be awarding based upon geography?

-Geography may be taken into account at time of selection since one of the selection factors is “Regional Diversity”.
+Geography may be taken into account at time of selection as one of the Selection Factors for this competition is “Regional Diversity”.

 If the applicant is an institution of higher education, non-profit training organization, employer, or owner or operator of critical infrastructure, does a letter from the applicant meet partial requirements for the Letters of Commitments?